About RSPB Loch Lomond

 Nature Hub open 7 days 10.00am – 4.00pm

 RSPB Scotland Loch Lomond is a special place for wildlife.
 Located on the south-east shores of the loch, the site has a variety of habitats from ancient woodlands to wildflower meadows and swampy grasslands.
 RSPB Scotland has been managing the site in partnership with Loch Lomond and the Trossachs National Park and Scottish Natural Heritage since 2012 to make it an even better home for nature.

-On 3 April two new trails will be open offering access to places difficult to reach before.
 The Airey woodland trail winds through the woodlands, past a small pond and out into a field nicknamed 'Orchid Field' because of the amount of orchids found here in the summer.
 The Viewpoint Path is fully accessible and leads to views of Ben Lomond and Surrounding Hills while overlooking the fen and woodlands of the reserve.
-The Nature Hub will be open 10.00am – 4.00pm seven days a week and guided walks are available every weekend at 11.00am. £5 for adults. £2.50 for children.
+The Nature Hub isopen 10.00am – 4.00pm seven days a week and guided walks are available every weekend from May to end August at 11.00am. £5 for adults. £2.50 for children.

 Spring – The woods are full of bluebells, and summer migrants start to return, filling the air with song.
 Listen out for wood warblers and redstarts.

 Summer – Ospreys search for salmon and other fish in the Endrick Mouth.
 Wildflowers are in bloom.
 Butterflies including small pearl-bordered fritillary are often seen.

 Autumn – Migrating birds, such as ducks, thrushes and waders, stop over to feed on the reserve.

 Winter – Greenland white-fronted, greylag and pink-footed geese gather in large numbers to take advantage of the sheltered roosting and feeding sites.

 To find out more about visiting, volunteering or about any of our work contact us: